Local geometry of random geodesics on negatively curved surfaces: Main Results: Intersection Statistics of Random Geodesics

 \subsection{Global Statistics}

-Theorems \ref{theorem:random-local}--\ref{theorem:random-local-pairs} describe the ``local'' appearance of the tessellation of the surface $S$ induced by a long random geodesic.
-The tessellation $\mathcal{T}_{L}$ will consist of geodesic polygons, typically of diameter $L^{-1}$, since the $O (L^{2})$ self-intersections will subdivide the length $L$ geodesic segment into sub-segments of length $O (L^{-1})$.
-Thus, it is natural to look at the statistics of the scaled tessellation $L\mathcal{T}_{L}$, which we shall view as consisting of a random number of triangles, quadrilaterals, etc., each with its own set of side-lengths and interior angles.
+Theorems \ref{theorem:random-local}--\ref{theorem:random-local-pairs} describe the ``local'' structure of the random tessellation $\mathcal{T}_{T}$ of the surface $S$ induced by a long segment $\gamma[0,T]$ of a random geodesic.
+The tessellation $\mathcal{T}_{T}$ will consist of geodesic polygons, typically of diameter of order $T^{-1}$, since the $O (T^{2})$ self-intersections will subdivide the length $T$ geodesic segment into sub-segments of length $O (T^{-1})$.
+Thus, it is natural to look at the statistics of the scaled tessellation $T\mathcal{T}_{T}$, which we view as consisting of a random number of triangles, quadrilaterals, etc., each with its own set of side-lengths and interior angles.

-The empirical frequencies of triangles, quadrilaterals, etc. and the empirical distribution of side-length and interior-angle sets in a Poisson line process of intensity $\lambda$ on the ball $B (0; \alpha)$ of radius $\alpha$ converge as $\alpha \rightarrow \infty$.
-(These results are evidently due to R. E. Miles; proofs are given in section~\ref{sec:preliminaries} below.)
+The empirical frequencies of triangles, quadrilaterals, etc. and the empirical distribution of side-length and interior-angle sets in a Poisson line process of intensity $\kappa$ on the ball $B (0; \alpha)$ of radius $\alpha$ converge as $\alpha \rightarrow \infty$.
+(These results are evidently due to R. E. Miles~\cite{miles:pnas1}, \cite{miles:pnas2}; proofs are given in section~\ref{sec:preliminaries} below.)
 Theorem~\ref{theorem:random-local} asserts that when $L$ is large, then for any point $x\in S$ the statistics of the polygonal partition in $B (x;\alpha^{-1}L)$ induced by a random geodesic segment of length $L$ should approach those of a Poisson line process.
 From this observation we will deduce the following assertion regarding \emph{global} statistics.

-\begin{theorem} Let $\mathcal{T}_{L}$ be the tessellation of $S$ induced by a random geodesic of length $L$.
-Then with probability approaching $1$ as $L \rightarrow \infty$, the empirical frequencies of triangles, quadrilaterals, etc. and the empirical distribution of side-length and interior-angle sets approach the corresponding theoretical frequencies for a Poisson line process. \end{theorem}
+\begin{theorem} Let $\mathcal{T}_{T}$ be the tessellation of $S$ induced by a random geodesic of length $T$.
+Then with probability approaching $1$ as $T \rightarrow \infty$, the empirical frequencies of triangles, quadrilaterals, etc. and the empirical distribution of side-length and interior-angle sets in $\mathcal{T}_{T}$ approach the corresponding theoretical frequencies for a Poisson line process. \end{theorem}

+For example, for each $v \in T^1(S)$, let $\mathcal T_T(v)$ be the tessellation induced by the length $T$ arc with initial direction $v$.
+Let $f_3$ be the function that returns the frequency of triangles in a tessellation.
+Suppose the expected value of $f_3$ is $\tau_3$ for a Poisson line process.
+Then we show that for any $\epsilon > 0$,